-In performing its duties, the Body avails itself of the heads of the Internal Auditing and Compliance Departments as well as the Manager responsible for preparing the Company's financial reports, who provide, each to the extent applicable, appropriate information and inquiry support to the Body thereby making available the resources required to perform the necessary duties.
+In the performance of its duties, the Body has as its delegates and stakeholders the heads of the Internal Auditing and Compliance Departments as well as the Manager responsible for preparing the Company's financial reports.
+Said delegates, each to the extent applicable, provide appropriate information and inquiry support to the same Body, thereby making available the resources required to perform the necessary duties.

 Thus the Body ensures constant and independent supervision over the regular performance of Bank processes to prevent and/or identify the emergence of anomalous or risky conduct or events.
-It assesses the operational nature of the internal control system as a whole and its adequacy in guaranteeing the effectiveness and efficiency of the control processes identified, and ensures their compliance with policies established by the corporate governance bodies and with internal and external regulations.
+It assesses the operation of the overall internal control system and its adequacy in guaranteeing the effectiveness and efficiency of the control processes identified, and ensures their compliance with policies established by the Corporate Governance Bodies and with internal and external regulations.